Gary Morrison

-Gary Lee Morrison (born November 8, 1955) is a retired American professional ice hockey player.
-He played in 43 National Hockey League (NHL) games with the Philadelphia Flyers over parts of three seasons.
+Gary Lee Morrison (born November 8, 1955) is an American retired professional ice hockey player.
+He played 43 games in the National Hockey League (NHL) with the Philadelphia Flyers over parts of three seasons from 1980 to 1982.

 Personal life

 Morrison met his wife Liza Pederson at the University of Michigan in 1973.
 They were both competing as athletes for the University of Michigan; Pederson as a swimmer and Morrison as a hockey player.
 After marrying in 1982 they had three children together.